h4gen/postgres-search-replica/README.md

 - **Async Python**: A robust daemon using `psycopg3` async notifications.
 - **Polars**: High-performance, type-safe data transformations.
 - **pgvector**: Integrated vector storage for search embeddings.
+- **PG 15 Row Filtering**: Selective replication to minimize network traffic and processing load.

+## Key Features (Enterprise Ready)

+- **Source Protection (Self-Cleaning)**: The replicator automatically drops its subscription and slot upon graceful shutdown (`SIGTERM`/`SIGINT`), ensuring the Source DB never accumulates WAL logs or runs out of disk space.
+- **Smart Reconciliation**: Only updates embeddings and timestamps if the source data has actually changed, significantly reducing Sink DB load.
+- **Zero-Touch Config**: Automatically synchronizes publication columns and filters from Python settings to the database on startup.

 ## Development